stevencombs/retrocombs.github.io/_posts/2015/2015-03-20-staedtler-triplus-fineliner-review.md

 category: art
 comments: yes
 ---
 For several months now, I have been on a search for color pens to add a splash of color to my sketchnotes.
 What I thought would be a simple task, proved to be more difficult than expected.
-There are hundreds of brands/varieties of colorful markers and pens; however, I had very specific requirements:
+There are hundreds of brands/varieties of colorful markers and pens; however, I had specific requirements:

 * 12 or more useful colors
 * .3mm to .5mm fine tip